 - 60-minute practical session addressing cricket skills and cricket related rough and tumble play and fitness activities.

-Dads also attend a 2-hour ‘POWERplay’ information workshop before the Daughters and Dads sessions commence.
+Dads also attend a 90 minute ‘POWERplay’ information workshop before the Daughters & Dads sessions commence.
 Here they learn about the program rationale and structure, the unique and powerful influence of fathers on their daughters, restrictive gender biases which can limit girls’ participation in sport and key strategies to engage their daughter in cricket.

-The Daughters and Dads Cricket program is specifically designed to address the barriers to girls’ participation in cricket by providing:
+The Daughters & Dads Cricket program is specifically designed to address the barriers to girls’ participation in cricket by providing:

 - An opportunity to receive intensive coaching and skills practice.
 Fathers are taught key parenting/coaching skills to improve their daughter’s skills and engagement in cricket.
 Daughters can then make rapid improvements as they work with Dad - their 'personal coach', and receive a high dose of batting, bowling and fielding practice.